 Online dating is mostly a lot of fun.
 Even so, it’s always good to be aware of the potential privacy risks that come with dating apps such as Grindr.
 We don’t mean to cause a panic or to stop people from using dating apps.
 We do, however, want to ensure that you, and other users, have the chance to protect yourself and your privacy.
 Especially in some countries, where local laws aren’t as accepting of the LGBT community, caution is extremely important.
 Sadly, many still discriminate others based on their sexuality, which makes safety measures necessary.

 VPNOverview spoke with expert Philip Tijsma, who’s part of the COC, an official LGBT association in the Netherlands, as well as Azza Sultan, associate director of Grinder for Equality.
-Subsequently, we set up a list of tips for those who take their Grindr privacy seriously: don’t share any unnecessary personal information, turn off your location, and use a fake location app if needed.
+Subsequently, we set up a list of tips for those who take their Grindr privacy seriously: don’t share any unnecessary personal information, turn off your location, and use a fake location app through an Android emulator.

 What privacy risks does Grindr have?